vsingh18567/project/writeup.md

 ## Task 1.1.
 Organization (Java) App testing

 ## Task 1.2.
 Organization (Java) App debugging
+Bugs
+- `org/DataManger.java:42`: misspelling of description
+- JSON parses decimals as doubles not floats.
+For ease, the `Fund` class is altered to use doubles throughout the codebase
+-
 ### what to add here: description of any bugs that you found and fixed

 ## Task 1.3.
 Organization (Java) App display total donations for fund